Milestones: Meet Liam, a 4-Year-Old Client Who Gave His Mother a Powerful Message After ABA Therapy

 She remembers the desperation she felt at the time of his diagnosis.

 “Liam was non-verbal,” Megan said.
-“He had five meltdowns a day.
+“He had five big meltdowns a day.
 I had no idea how to communicate with him or how to help him from having a meltdown.
 He’d scream and kick; I felt like there was nothing I could do to help him.”

 Within a Month of ABA Therapy, Liam’s Meltdowns Became Less Frequent

-Most problem behaviors are actually a sign of a skill deficit – often the inability to effectively communicate.
+Most problem behaviors are a sign of a skill deficit – often the inability to effectively communicate.
 This was true in Liam’s case.
 His inability to verbalize his wants, needs and feelings developed into high levels of frustration which led to his meltdowns.

-“Liam started to figure out how to control his frustration and soothe himself during his first month of ABA,” Megan said.
+“Liam started to figure out how to control his frustration and soothe himself during his first month of ABA intervention,” Megan said.
 “It was something his behavior therapist helped him learn to do and after about a month it just clicked.
 After that, he had fewer and fewer meltdowns.
 Eventually, his five meltdowns a day turned into about one a week.”

 Liam’s doctors and other therapists also saw an improvement in his behavior.
 Overall, they noticed he was more interested in participating in his various therapies and more willing to work.